l-sz/SiDE/README.md

 script the partition, ntasks-per-node and node parameters are set correctly.

 The result chain is written to `examples/elias29/elias29_mcmc_save.p` python pickle format and `examples/elias29/chain.dat` ASCII files.
-The `SimpleDiskEnvFit.tools` module provides functions for reading and visualizing the output (see Wiki).
+The `side.tools` module provides functions for reading and visualizing the output (see Wiki).

 ### Resuming MCMC computation